onlyhavecans/squirrels.wtf/content/uses.md

 I am a very terminal & keyboard based person, and like to have a portable configurations I use across many types of systems.
 You can check out [my dotfiles here](https://onlyhavecans.works/dots).

 - **NixOS w/ Lix**: I know it's a love it or hate it, but I really adore having a OS based around configuration management and full system lock and roll.
-I share [my Nix Flake here](https://onlyhavecans.works/ops/nixos-skwrls).
+I share my [NixOS setup here](https://onlyhavecans.works/ops/nixos-skwrls).
 - **Niri**: I am a scrolling and a Wayland convert, Niri is the best Window Manager/Compositor these days I feel.
-- **Waybar, Fuzzel, & Foot**: The "Desktop Stack" of apps.
+- **Waybar, Mako, Fuzzel, & Foot**: The "Desktop Stack" of apps.
 There is so many choices but I like to keep it basic.
 - **Firefox**: I prefer to not use chrome based browsers
 - **Zsh**: I keep trying to switch to fish but it's lack of shell expansions keeps driving me back.
-- **NeoVim w/ [LazyVim](https://www.lazyvim.org/)**: No matter how often I try to break into using VSCode I keep coming back to my fully terminal based setup.
+- **NeoVim**: No matter how often I try to break into using VSCode I keep coming back to my fully terminal based setup.
 Check out [my configs here](https://onlyhavecans.works/dots/castle-neovim).
 - **Tmux**: All keyboard navigation.
 - **[Yazi](https://yazi-rs.github.io/)**: how I navigate and manage files.